tlentz/d2modmaker/README.md

 The mod config is located in `cfg.json`.
 You can change this config to your liking to produce a new `data` folder.

 ## ModConfig Options
+* **SourceDir** `string`
+    * Specifies the directory the source text files are read from
+    * If this is omitted, or set to "", the built-in 113c data files will be used.
 * **IncreaseStackSizes** `bool`
     * Increases book of tp to 100
     * Increases book of id to 100